jruffet/qcmffvl/README.md

 QCM FFVL
 --------

-This is the official web app used by the French paragliding and hang gliding federation for its MCQ test (part of the pilot license test).
+This is the official web app used by the French paragliding and hang gliding federation for its MCQ test (part of the pilot license exam).
 It includes a rehersal mode and an exam mode.

 It is based on angularJS, jquery, and bootstrap (and much more).